fleschutz/talk2windows/README.md

 🔧 Installation
 --------------
 1. Download and install *Serenade* from https://serenade.ai/ (Serenade is freely available for Linux, MacOS, and Windows).
-2. Download and install the *talk2windows* repository, allow the script execution and set the search path to the *Scripts* subfolder (see the [FAQ page](Docs/FAQ.md) for details).
+2. Download and install the *talk2windows* repository, allow the script execution and set the search path to the *scripts* subfolder (see the [FAQ page](Docs/FAQ.md) for details).
 3. Execute: `./export.ps1` in the repository, this creates a custom JavaScript file at `$HOME/.serenade/scripts/talk2windows.js` using the wake word 'Windows'.